Measure 11 Robbery Charges In Oregon

-Serving All of Oregon – Portland – Beaverton – Gresham
+Serving All Of Oregon – Portland – Beaverton – Gresham

-Facing charges of 1st or 2nd degree robbery in Portland Oregon is a significant matter, one that should not be taken lightly.
-Both 1st or 2nd degree robbery charges are Measure 11 offenses.
-Under Measure 11, the presumptive sentences are pre-determined and non-negotiable.
+1st and 2nd Degree robbery are felony charges in Oregon, and should never be taken lightly.
+These charges are Measure 11 offenses, and the presumptive sentences are pre-determined and non-negotiable.
 A person convicted of a Measure 11 offenses will serve the entire mandatory sentence, with no reduction in sentence length, early release, or time off for good behavior.
 If you are charged with any Measure 11 crime, it’s important to hire an experienced attorney immediately.

 Defense Attorney Robert L. Sepp is committed to providing you with the best criminal defense possible.

-(1) A person commits the crime of robbery in the first degree if the person violates (Robbery in the 3rd degree) and the person:
+- According to ORS 164.415, a person commits the crime of robbery in the first degree if the person violates (Robbery in the 3rd degree) and the person:

-(a) Is armed with a deadly weapon;
+- (a) Is armed with a deadly weapon;

-(b) Uses or attempts to use a dangerous weapon; or
+- (b) Uses or attempts to use a dangerous weapon; or

-(c) Causes or attempts to cause serious physical injury to any person.
+- (c) Causes or attempts to cause serious physical injury to any person.

-(1) A person commits the crime of robbery in the second degree if the person (Robbery in the 3rd degree) and the person:
+- According to ORS § 164.395, a person commits the crime of robbery in the second degree if the person (Robbery in the 3rd degree) and the person:

-(a) Represents by word or conduct that the person is armed with what purports to be a dangerous or deadly weapon; or
+- (a) Represents by word or conduct that the person is armed with what purports to be a dangerous or deadly weapon; or

-(b) Is aided by another person actually present.
+- (b) Is aided by another person actually present.

-(1) A person commits the crime of robbery in the third degree if in the course of committing or attempting to commit theft or unauthorized use of a vehicle, the person uses or threatens the immediate use of physical force upon another person with the intent of:
+- According to ORS 164.395, a person commits the crime of robbery in the third degree if in the course of committing or attempting to commit theft or unauthorized use of a vehicle, the person uses or threatens the immediate use of physical force upon another person with the intent of:

-(a) Preventing or overcoming resistance to the taking of the property or to retention thereof immediately after the taking; or
+- (a) Preventing or overcoming resistance to the taking of the property or to retention thereof immediately after the taking; or

-(b) Compelling the owner of such property or another person to deliver the property or to engage in other conduct which might aid in the commission of the theft or unauthorized use of a vehicle.
+- (b) Compelling the owner of such property or another person to deliver the property or to engage in other conduct which might aid in the commission of the theft or unauthorized use of a vehicle.